 Kirk has spent most of his life working in, and analyzing, the Media.
 A self-described music-geek, Kirk has worked in radio, written for music industry publications, and developed scores of websites.
-Kirk's consulting firm, Oxford Media Works, specializes in development of digital media strategies, web publishing systems, and WordPress business consulting.
+Kirk's consulting firm, Oxford Media Works, specializes in development of digital media strategies, web publishing systems, and WordPress CMS training for small businesses.

 Follow Kirk on @kirkbiglione

 Bibliotype is a thoughtful approach to designing typography for long-form reading on tablet devices.
 The template includes support for several viewing distances, portriat and landscape orientations, and a hyphenation library, among other features.

 If you’re a book designer looking to experiment with typography on tablet devices, Bibliotype will jump start your design process.